davidautentico/HeyTrade_BE/README.md

 ## Database

-Explaining what database (and version) has been used.
-Provide download links.
+The database used is a RDMS system.
+A MySql 5.7 instance.
-Documents your database design and schemas, relations etc...
+In any case, as the jpa interface has been used, the database is subject to be changed by another one if needed.

 ## Licensing

-State what the license is and how to find the text version of the license.
+Free